-You can promote your Livestream through Tiktok.
+You can promote your live stream through Tiktok.
 This can be done in several ways that we’ll explore in this Article.
 It’s important to remember that there won’t be a massive surge of followers on your Twitch channel, from one viral video on Tiktok.
 The audiences on both platforms are very different.
-Tiktok is home to short-form content that people consume quickly, while on average, a Twitch user spends roughly 120 minutes on a favourite content creator.
+Tiktok is home to short-form content that people consume quickly, while on average, a Twitch user spends roughly 120 minutes on a favorite content creator.
 However, with consistent posts and CTAs, it is possible.

 TikTok Growth Strategies

 In order for you to funnel TikTok users into Twitch or YouTube Gaming, you will need to first grow your TikTok.
 Here is a list of several strategies that you can use and how they work:

 The most optimal strategy for new TikTok users is to create videos ranging from 13-18 seconds long.
 The ideal structure for an engaging video is: